Impact health care through policy, patient-centeredness, improvement science, and culture change

 To apply for the MSHS in Health Care Quality, you’ll need:

-The MSHS in Health Care Quality at GW consists of 36 credit hours and costs $1,040 per credit hour.
+The MSHS in Health Care Quality at GW consists of 36 credit hours.
+Explore the cost per credit hour and total estimated program costs.

 Meet the Program Director